PRIMITIVE-IO/primitive/README.md

 ## Downloading Primitive

+You can download the demo of Primitive from [Viveport](https://www.viveport.com/apps/675c92c6-7df2-4ee3-b919-1bfbb6e5e8cc).

-If you have access to the alpha program, you can download Primitive via the following distribution platforms:
+If you have signed up for the alpha program, you can download Primitive via the following distribution platforms:

 - [Steam](http://store.steampowered.com/app/777890/Primitive/).
 Download through Steam if you have an **HTC Vive**, **Oculus Rift** or a **Windows MR headset**.
 You will need a Steam key.
 - Oculus Home.
 Download through Oculus Home if you have a **GearVR headset**.
 You will need to be added to the Primitive alpha channel.